KaunainKarmali/plan-it-2.0/README.md

 ### Project status

-While this project is functional, it is a re-factored version of the original planIt app and I am working on migrating additional key functionalities.
+While this project is functional, it is a re-factored version of the original planIt (version 1) app, and I am working on migrating additional key functionalities.
 Therefore, this project is currently in development.

 Currently working on the following features:
 * Shifting away from firebase and migrating the backend functionality from version 1.0
 * Migrating the functionality for users to have their task board
-* Migrating the funtionality to create multiple projects
+* Migrating the functionality to create multiple projects
 * Improving site responsiveness

 ## Getting started